adityagavandi2003/buildersite/readme.md

 # BuilderSite

-A project repository for managing real estate builders, agents, and their clients, focusing on efficient workflow and collaboration.
+A project repository designed to streamline collaboration and workflow management for real estate builders, agents, and their clients.
+**Developed within just 3 hours.**

 ## Description